About Vancouver Dietitians

 Sports Nutrition for high performance athletes

-Stephanie Dang, BSc, RD is a Registered Dietitian with the College of Dietitians of British Columbia.
+Stephanie Dang, BSc, RD is a Registered Dietitian with the College of Dietitians of British Columbia, and co-founder of Vancouver Dietitians.
 Stephanie graduated with her dietetics degree from the University of British Columbia with honors, and did her dietetic internship with Vancouver Coastal Health.
 Stephanie has also completed the PCOS Training Course for Registered Dietitian Nutritionists, accredited by the Commission on Dietetic Registration for the Academy of Nutrition and Dietetics.

 Stephanie has years of experience as a clinical dietitian at BC Children's Hospital, working primarily in Gastroenterology and Eating Disorders.
-She also has years of experience as a Sports Dietitian with high performance athletes at the Richmond Olympic Oval.
-She has worked with teams such as Volleyball Canada, UBC Rowing, BC Rugby, BC Speed Skating, Karate BC, Richmond Swim Club, Fusion Soccer Club, and more.
+She also has years of experience as a Sports Dietitian with high performance athletes at the Richmond Olympic Oval, MINT Club Athletics, Orenda Talent Agency, and Supra Academy.
+She works with teams such as Volleyball Canada, UBC Rowing, BC Rugby, BC Speed Skating, Karate BC, Richmond Swim Club, Fusion Soccer Club, and more.

 She also does nutrition consulting work with companies such as COBS Bread, Whole Foods, Rogers Grains, Alligga, and the Whole Kids Foundation.